Abhijeet-2003/SoundStream/LEARN.md

-# What to Learn for contributing to Tune-It-A-Music-Player
+# How to make a music player like SoundStream

 ### Firstly -
 * Create a basic template of a music website: